PSSRA/pssra.github.io/content/join/bylaws.md

 ## **SECTION ONE: GENERAL MEETINGS**

-Meetings will be held as often as the membership and/or leadership feel is reasonable, with an effort to hold at least one meeting a month.
+Meetings will be held as often as the membership and/or leadership feel is reasonable, with an effort to hold at least one meeting per quarter.
 Times of meetings will be publicized via any methods the Chapter has at its disposal, but locations may be kept private by leadership from non-members in interests of Chapter safety and orderly conduct.

 The Liaison shall publish the proposed agenda of the Chapter meeting on internal Chapter communications platforms not later than 72 hours prior to the general meeting.
 The time between publication and the general meeting shall be the period of additional commentary.
 Members should feel empowered to suggest other agenda items to be discussed during this and any other time.